 CBS Pittsburgh (KDKA) spotlighted the Challenge and the Team Dear Bee’s mobile app on a segment of their Tech Center program.

-CGI is hosting the CGI I.T.
-Girl Challenge – a mobile app development competition for girls from Pittsburgh Public Schools from February 3 through March 28.
-Small teams of two to four high school juniors and seniors will partner with industry mentors to design and develop a smart-phone app.
-This challenge will include seven weekly mentoring sessions and will utilize Thunkable, a drag and drop mobile app platform, to compete in the challenge.
+CGI hosted the CGI I.T.
+Girl Challenge – a mobile app development competition for girls from Pittsburgh Public Schools.
+Small teams of two to four high school juniors and seniors partnered with industry mentors to design and develop a smart-phone app.
+This challenge included seven weekly mentoring sessions and utilized Thunkable, a drag and drop mobile app platform, to compete in the challenge.

-No development experience is required!
-Teams will pitch their mobile app design to a panel of Pittsburgh business executives and community leaders on Saturday, March 28.
-The team with the most innovative, applicable and creative app will be awarded a one-time $20,000 college scholarship to be split evenly among the winning team members.
+No development experience was required!
+Teams pitched their mobile app design to a panel of Pittsburgh business executives and community leaders.
+The team with the most innovative, applicable and creative app was awarded a one-time $20,000 college scholarship split evenly among the winning team members.

 School sponsor requirements

-Each team will be provided with CGI mentors to partner with on a weekly basis from February 3 through March 28, 2020.
+Each team will be provided with CGI mentors to partner with on a weekly basis.
 Mentors will come to the school once per week, through the coordination of the assigned school contact (who must be an employee of Pittsburgh Public Schools).
 The role of the mentor is not to build the app for students, but rather act as a resource and guide to the students on how to approach common problems they may face when coding.

 Below is an outline of the mentoring sessions (2 hours each):

 - Week 3: Building App I

 - Week 5: Building App III – makeup day or floater week